 It's all about the Best Bass Earbuds not Treble!

 Regular earbuds not doing it for you?
 Feel like you are missing out when the track peaks and the bass drops?
 Maybe your just a hedonist and enjoy turning that thing between your ears into soup?
 Don't worry we are here to help with this list of the 15 best bass earbuds.
 It's like an earphone top 10 but with 5 extra earphones thrown in for good measure.

 Don't make the mistake of lumping any of the earphones listed below in with the likes of these rotten offerings from Beats and Skullcandy.
-These are all streaks ahead and are guaranteed to bring a huge stupid grin upon your face.
+The earphones listed below are all streaks ahead and are guaranteed to bring a huge stupid grin upon your face.
 Let us begin.

 What makes for a good set of bass earbuds?

 To decide on what the best bass earbuds are you are going to want to know what type of bass you want.
-Usually, one earphone is never perfect to do all jobs and that's why I always have at least one set of bass enhanced earphones in my arsenal to give me more depth in the low end than a lot of my more balanced "audiophile" earphones like the Campfire Audio Andromeda can deliver.
+Usually, one earphone is never perfect to do all jobs.
+That's why I always have at least one set of bass enhanced earphones in my arsenal to give me more depth in the low end than a lot of my more balanced "audiophile" earphones like the Campfire Audio Andromeda can deliver.

 When choosing bass earbuds my focus is on having the best low end with the rest of the spectrum (mids, highs) being less of a priority.
 That doesn't mean you have to go off and get trashy sounding upper frequencies, plenty of earbuds can deliver big bass and still remain composed.